CybercentreCanada/assemblyline4_docs/docs/developer_manual/plugins/plugins.md

 Plugins are designed to enable interoperability with other systems.
 This method allows for the de-coupling of system specific code that is not core to Assemblyline and may not want to be enabled by all users.

-These plugins enable a single Assemblyline API to be defined cleanly to query all desired systems, no matter how obscure.
+These plugins enable a single Assemblyline API to be defined that is able to cleanly query all desired systems, no matter how obscure.

 ## Architecture